-The genius thing about Low Carb Pizza Bites are that they do not contain any wheat whatsoever, but still taste just like pizza.
-It’s simply grated mozzarella that forms the base!
-My kids go crazy for them.
-When I told my daughter on the way home from school yesterday I had made twelve of them, she declared, "I'll have all all.
+My carb-loving kids go absolutely crazy for keto pizza bites.
+When I told my daughter on the way home from school yesterday I had made twelve of them, she declared, "I'll have all.
 Two for snack and the rest for dinner."

 There you go.
 It's not just me!